How To Brief A Photographer To Take Awesome Photos For Your Website

 Overcast days are better than sunny days for outdoor shots.

-For non-photographers this seems odd, surely a sunny day is better!
-Sunny days have harsher light which casts shadows on faces and objects, which gives less control in the final image.
-You’ll see more detail in the final image if shadows and highlights are more neutral.
+Sunny days have harsher light that casts shadows on faces and objects, which gives less control in the final image.
+You’ll see more detail in the final asset if your edit isn’t correcting drastic highlights and shadows.

 Landscape orientation is more versatile than portrait